-Option e: If the gillnet component of the commercial king mackerel fishery does not land its quota (ACT) in a given year, then the amount of any landings under the quota will be added to the following year's quota, up to but not exceeding the ACL.
-This quota "carryover" will be reduced to account for the natural mortality rate according to the best scientific information available as established by the Scientific and Statistical Committee for Gulf migratory group king mackerel.
-(Gulf CMP AP Preferred)
+Option e: If the king mackerel gillnet component of the commercial fishery does not land its quota (ACT) in a given year, then the amount of any landings under the quota will be added to the following year's quota, up to but not exceeding the ACL.
+This quota "carry-over" will be reduced to account for the natural mortality rate according to the best scientific information available.

-Alternative 3: If the Florida West Coast Southern Subzone gillnet ACL is exceeded in a year, NMFS would reduce the Florida West Coast Southern Subzone gillnet ACL in the following year by the amount of the overage.
+Preferred Alternative 3: If the Florida West Coast Southern Subzone gillnet ACL is exceeded in a year, NMFS would reduce the Florida West Coast Southern Subzone gillnet ACL in the following year by the amount of the overage.
 The ACT (if established) will also be adjusted to reflect the previously established percent buffer.

-Option 3a: Payback regardless of stock status
+Preferred Option a: Payback regardless of stock status

-Option 3b: Payback only if the Gulf migratory group king mackerel stock is overfished
+Option b: Payback only if the Gulf migratory group king mackerel stock is overfished